RiccardoCuccu/py-tools/README.md

 - After the transcription, the script performs cleanup operations deleting the `__pycache__` directory.

 ### Installation
-To use `Podcast_Transcriber`, you'll need to install the following Python libraries:
+To use `podcast_transcriber`, you'll need to install the following Python libraries:
 ```
 pip install yt-dlp requests feedparser beautifulsoup4 vosk pydub
 ```